Obtaining a Marriage License

 If either party were previously married, they will be required to provide the date, city, and state of the divorce.
 If either party was divorced within the last 30 days, we request a copy of your divorce decree.

-Appointments are available for marriage ceremonies at the Justice of the Peace's office in Churchill County at (775) 423-2845.
+Appointments are available for marriage ceremonies at the Justice of the Peace’s office in Churchill County.
+Please call (775) 423-2845.
+For information regarding applying to become a marriage officiant, please click here.